“She makes linen garments and sells them,

 Week by week, verse by verse, we’ve been studying through Proverbs 31 and the portrait it paints of a virtuous woman.
-She is a woman we want to copy, and I certainly wish I could have seen her in action.
+Her characteristics are things we can try to put into our own lives, but there are a couple things we need to remember.

 Do you remember how these Proverbs are an acrostic, each verse beginning with a letter of the Hebrew alphabet?
 Knowing this helps me understand why it seems to hop around through various topics.

-We’ve covered the topic of this woman working from her own home.
-Proverbs 31 mentions her entreprenuerial skills many times:
+We’ve covered the topic of this woman working from her own home before.
+Proverbs 31 mentions her entrepreneurial skills many times:

 It looks as if her main occupations were her vineyard and her sewing.
 What amazes me is that these are both very time-consuming jobs!